SvenEwald/xmlbeam/README.md

  - Your XML documents won't fit into memory.
 (XMLBeam works with DOM parsers only)
  - Performance by hook or by crook.
 (XMLBeam surly is not the fastest way to handle XML)

-What XMBeam does not:
+What XMBLeam does not:
 - Parse XML.
 It will use the parser that comes with the JRE (since Java6) as a default.
 You may specify other parsers.
 - Being thread safe.
 Access to different XML Documents and different XMLProjectors are thread safe.
 But concurrent access to a single XML document is not promised.

+What next?
+- More Documentation.
+- API refinements.
+- Version 1.0 Release.
+- Implement option to externalize projection declaration to runtime configuration files.